Wednesday 5th March, 2014

 Good ventilation is vital to the respiratory health of stabled horses.
 Each stall should have an opening window and there should be vents in the roof to allow a good flow of air.
 Stall dividers should be open at the top to further assist airflow.
 You should avoid storing hay and bedding over the stores at doing so can create a build-up of allergens and inhibit air circulation.

-Good lighting it important, so make the best of available natural light with windows, but for safety use Plexiglas or safety glass rather than normal window glass.
+Good lighting is important, so make the best of available natural light with windows, but for safety use Plexiglas or safety glass rather than normal window glass.
 There are many different kinds of artificial lighting you can use but when designing it try to avoid shadows and ensure that your horse is unable to reach any light fittings or wiring.

 Other items that you will need along with your horse stable include a water bucket or other source of drinking water and a feed tub both of which should be fastened to the wall; rings so that you can tie up the horse; a hay-rack or hay net or bag; along with a selection of items to keep the horse happy, for instance toys to play with.

-These are the basic requirements and if you follow them you will create a stable environment that is convenient for you and which will keep your horse healthy and happy.
+These are the basic requirements and if you follow them you will create a horse stable environment that is convenient for you and which will keep your horse healthy and happy.
 Of course there are many other things to consider, for instance the flooring and the construction materials of which there are many options, but providing a stall with adequate dimensions, ventilation and lighting is crucial.